 If you have been diagnosed as having an ectopic pregnancy and are stable, with pulse and blood pressure within normal limits, and there is no heavy bleeding or severe pain, and if there are no signs of dizziness or fainting, the doctor will be able to discuss various treatment options with you.

 Unfortunately, a number of women have no early symptoms so present for assessment after a time when there are still options available for treatment.
-If you are bleeding heavily, in severe pain or have signs of dizziness or fainting, the doctor will probably suggest only an exploratory surgical operation called a laparoscopy which is done via ‘keyhole surgery’ to allow him or her to take a look inside your abdomen to see what might be happening.
+If you are bleeding heavily, in severe pain or have signs of dizziness or fainting, the doctor will probably suggest only an exploratory surgical operation called a laparoscopy which is done via keyhole surgery to allow him or her to take a look inside your abdomen to see what might be happening.

 New methods of treatment are being developed but these are the treatment options you are likely to be given currently.
 Please click on any of them and they will expand to provide more information.

 Traditionally, surgery involved Laparotomy (an open cut) on the lower abdomen in the same area where you would expect to see a C-Section cut.
 This is still occasionally used if there is heavy internal bleeding/rupture or a lot of scar tissue and is performed in an emergency situation.
 If there is extensive bleeding, a blood transfusion may need to be given.
-In non-emergency circumstances you will be operated on using a technique called laparoscopy (keyhole surgery).
+In most circumstances you will be operated on using a technique called laparoscopy (keyhole surgery).
 This involves inserting a camera through the navel (belly button) and inserting instruments through two small cuts in the lower abdomen (tummy).
 A small amount of gas is put into your abdominal cavity to inflate it to enable the surgeon to see inside the abdomen.
 Both techniques will enable the surgeon to examine the abdominal cavity.

 How will I feel after the surgery?

 Most women experience pain during the first 1-2 weeks after surgery which can be treated with painkillers.
 If you have had a laparoscopy, you are likely to feel bloated for the first week with pain similar to trapped wind.
 This is due to the gas which is used during the surgery.
 You will feel tired, particularly if you lost a lot of blood during the procedure.
 If you had to have a blood transfusion, you may also be offered iron tablets which will turn you stools (poo) black coloured and may make you a little constipated (find it hard to poo).
-More information can also be found in the section about Your Body after an Ectopic Pregnancy
+More information can also be found in our information about Your Body after an Ectopic Pregnancy.

 What can I do to help me recover from the surgery?